1991 Limon earthquake: Damage

 The earthquake claimed 48 lives in Costa Rica and 79 in Bocas del Toro, Panama.
-Roads and bridges between Limon and Sixaola were all destroyed, and the epicentral region was only accessible by helicopter from the Panamaian side.
+Roads and bridges between Limon and Sixaola were all destroyed, and the epicentral region was only accessible by helicopter from the Panamanian side.

 In Limon, hotels and other landmarks collapsed and 1.85 m of uplift at the waterfront left coral and sand bluffs exposed.
 In Panama, extensive damage also occurred in Guabito, Changuinola, Almirante and Isla Colon.
 The Chiquita Brands office building in Changuinola separated with a 3-meter breach.

 Aftermath

 The international bridge of Sixaola stayed intact.
 At the Changuinola "Capitán Manuel Niño" International Airport damage on the south end of the runway was severe, and very few planes were able to land.
 Helicopters were the primary aircraft bringing in relief workers, food, and supplies.

 By 1993, the Changuinola-Guabito road was reconstructed with $10 million USD funded by the Panamanian government, and new housing facilities were constructed in Finca 4 and Almirante.
 Reconstruction of the Limon-Sixaola road took months, and in 2010 the road was paved and coded as Highway 36.